 We are witnessing an explosion of new buying channels that better connect buyers and sellers, all with the aim of moving ad inventory higher up the value chain and replicating the traditional direct buying process without the legacy inefficiencies that go along with it.

-There are six major types of programmatic deal types, although we have yet to see industry-wide consensus on how each is defined or the appropriate goals and strategies that accompany them.
+There are six major programmatic deal types, although we have yet to see industry-wide consensus on how each is defined or the appropriate goals and strategies that accompany them.
 Here’s a short cheat sheet of each of the six major types of programmatic advertising deals that hopefully decodes some of the complexity around the many flavors or programmatic.

 Open Marketplace RTB

 Real-time bidding (RTB) is a technology that enables types of programmatic buying and selling of digital ad impressions through instantaneous auctions, facilitated by ad exchanges or demand- and sell-side platforms.
 In the open marketplace, RTB impressions are available to all bidders.

 Private Marketplace (PMP)